 AASML is a joint venture entity owned 50% each by the third-party technical manager Anglo-Eastern and Ardmore Shipping (Bermuda) Limited.
 AASML is accounted for under the equity method of accounting.
-The carrying value of the investment as of December 31, 2022 and 2021 was not significant.
+The carrying value of the investment as of December 31, 2023 and 2022 was not significant.
 AASML was incorporated in June 2017 and began providing technical management services exclusively to the Ardmore fleet on January 1, 2018.

-The Company has entered into standard Baltic and International Maritime Council ("BIMCO") ship management agreements with AASML for the provision of technical management services to 14 vessels of the Company's fleet as of December 31, 2022 (2021: 17 vessels).
+The Company has entered into standard Baltic and International Maritime Council ("BIMCO") ship management agreements with AASML for the provision of technical management services to 22 vessels of the Company's fleet as of December 31, 2023 (2022: 14 vessels).
 AASML provides the vessels with a wide range of shipping services such as repairs and maintenance, provisioning and crewing.

-Total management fees paid to AASML for the year ended December 31, 2022 were \$2.7 million (2021: \$3.0 million and 2020: \$2.8 million), which are included in vessel operating expenses in the consolidated statement of operations.
-Amounts due from/(to) AASML in respect of management fees were \$Nil as of December 31, 2022 (2021: \$Nil).
-Advances to AASML for technical management services as of December 31, 2022 were \$1.5 million (2021: \$2.2 million) and are included in Advances and deposits in the consolidated balance sheets.
-Amounts payable to AASML for technical management services as of December 31, 2022 were \$0.7 million (2021: \$1.2 million), with \$0.1 million (2021: \$0.9 million) included in Accounts payable and \$0.6 million (2021: \$0.3 million) included in Accrued expenses and other liabilities in the consolidated balance sheets.
+Total management fees paid to AASML for the year ended December 31, 2023 were \$3.2 million (2022: \$2.7 million and 2021: \$3.0 million), which are included in vessel operating expenses in the consolidated statements of operations.
+Amounts due from/(to) AASML in respect of management fees were \$Nil as of December 31, 2023 (2022: \$Nil).
+Advances to AASML for technical management services as of December 31, 2023 were \$5.2 million (2022: \$1.5 million) and are included in Advances and deposits in the consolidated balance sheets.
+Amounts payable to AASML for technical management services as of December 31, 2023 were \$0.0 million (2022: \$0.7 million), with \$Nil (2022: \$0.1 million) included in Accounts payable and \$0.0 million (2022: \$0.6 million) included in Accrued expenses and other liabilities in the consolidated balance sheets.